 In addition to using as few certificates as possible, you should also use as few host names as possible.
 This practice can save money.
 Many certificate providers charge a fee based on the number of host names you add to your certificate.

 The most important step you can take to reduce the number of host names that you must have and, therefore, the complexity of your certificate management, is not to include individual server host names in your certificate’s subject alternative names.

-Since that last point would likely also apply to any organization that has two or more Exchange servers this is a topic worth covering in more detail.
+Since those issues apply to almost every Exchange Server environment, this is a topic worth covering in more detail.

 In Microsoft’s words:

 The host names you must include in your Exchange certificates are the host names used by client applications to connect to Exchange.

 More specifically, it is the host names client uses to make TLS/SSL connections to Exchange services.
 Those services include: